 I mean, obviously there are SO MANY beautiful gardens to wander amongst and take millions of photos, but if you’re worried that you (or your kids or your partner, let’s be honest) might get bored, never fear.
 There’s a lot of fun and interesting things to do within the gardens, especially some really fun photo opportunities which change every year.
 Here are my favourite things you can do at Keukenhof:

-- Within some of the pavilions in the gardens are a variety of exhibitions including one about the history of the tulip.
+- Learn: Within some of the pavilions in the gardens are a variety of exhibitions including one about the history of the tulip.
 In the Oranje -Nassau pavilion there were also some workshops happening during the day so you could learn about how to keep your flowers fresh, for example.

 - Be inspired: throughout the gardens are mini ‘inspirational gardens’ where you can find some cool ideas for decorating your own gardens at home.
 These were lovely spots to relax as well as making for some good photo ops!